Mission & History

 Because the research and resources were so important, Dr. Susan R. Madsen remained focused on this work and took the leadership of the Initiative back in 2012.
 Responding to requests for research on women’s leadership in Utah, Madsen also started the Utah Women & Leadership Project (UWLP) in 2013 and combined the two initiatives formally in 2016.
 Up to this point the work was conducted primarily by Dr. Madsen, a student, and some volunteers, outside of her paid employment as the Orin R. Professor of Leadership and Ethics in the Woodbury School of Business.
 Then, in 2016, Robbyn Scribner joined the team as a researcher and became the UWLP Assistant Director from 2018-2020; a full-time coordinator position was also added to further support the UWLP.
 Hence, with support from key UVU administrators, community supporters, and many donors, Madsen’s statewide projects have extended in scope and reach to promote women of all ages and now incorporate the importance of leadership as well as education.
 Over the past decade, Dr. Madsen and her team have hosted a host of events and gatherings; produced and published scores of research briefs, snapshots, and resources; and connected thousands of women to the ideas, information, and inspiration they need to move forward with their own education and leadership goals.

-In 2020, the Project moved to the Utah State University (USU).
+In 2020, the Project moved to Utah State University (USU).
 Dr. Madsen was hired as the Inaugural Karen Haight Huntsman Endowed Professor of Leadership in the Jon M. Huntsman School of Business, with a segment of her role designated for working with Extension.
-The UWLP’s mission is expected to expand and deepen as it now partners with Utah’s only land-grant institution tasked with statewide impact.
+Kylie Downs also joined on July 1, 2020 as the Project’s assistant.
+In 2021, two new full-time positions were funded through a Utah legislative allocation.
+On June 1, 2021, Marin Christensen join the team as the Associate Director and Angie Kleven as the Statewide Community Outreach Manager.
+The UWLP’s mission has now expanded and deepened through its partnership with Utah’s only land-grant institution tasked with statewide impact.
 Read a full mission and history for the UWLP.